Where to Buy

 GBM Assessment (Score: 8/10)

-Knut Hamsun's debut novel is a proto-Modernist masterpiece that plunges readers into the turbulent inner consciousness of a starving young writer wandering the streets of Christiania.
-Awarded the Nobel Prize in Literature in 1920, Hamsun pioneered techniques of psychological interiority that profoundly influenced Franz Kafka, Samuel Beckett, and Charles Bukowski.
+Knut Hamsun's debut novel is a proto-Modernist crowning achievement that plunges readers into the turbulent inner consciousness of a starving young writer wandering the streets of Christiania.
+Awarded the Nobel Prize in Literature in 1920, Hamsun pioneered techniques of psychological interiority that shaped Franz Kafka, Samuel Beckett, and Charles Bukowski.
 The novel's radical focus on subjective experience over external plot marked a decisive break with nineteenth-century realism.

 Europe, 1888-1891